Skip to Content

 How Nylon Handles Friction

-Nylon gives you more excellent abrasion resistance, which is why it’s used in harsh environments with lots of movement or friction more often.
+Nylon offers better abrasion resistance, which is why it’s used more often in harsh environments with high movement or friction.

-As a result, it tends to last longer in rugged settings like construction and heavy machinery due to this.
+As a result, it tends to last longer in rugged environments such as construction and heavy machinery.

 PU’s Resistance in Dynamic Applications

-On the other hand, PU tubes also provide resistance to wear, especially when there’s a lot of movement involved.
+On the other hand, PU tubes also resist wear, especially when there’s significant movement.

-This makes it more often chosen for dynamic pneumatic applications where tubing needs to bend and move continuously due to this as well.
+This makes it more commonly chosen for dynamic pneumatic applications, where tubing must bend and move continuously.

 Moisture Absorption and Water Resistance